On this page

 You should also know what other penalties you could incur.
 Typically, penalties for late payments are also severe on medical credit cards.
 After one missed payment, you’ll be charged a fee and may risk losing the promotional interest rate.

-If you lose the promotional rate, interest will begin accruing immediately.
+If you lose the promotional rate, normal interest charges will apply to your account immediately.
+Additionally, the deferred interest charges may be added to your balance.
 Make sure you have a copy of the terms and conditions of the card before signing up.
 If you can’t get that information from the medical provider immediately, don’t sign up for a card until you have time to look at what you’re agreeing to.

 If you have good credit, you might also consider moving the balance to one with a 0% APR on balance transfers for a limited time (usually 12 to 18 months).
 You could also open a regular credit card with an intro 0% APR for purchases and use that for the medical bills directly.
-Even if you can’t pay off the full balance before the intro period ends, interest won’t accrue during the promotional period.
+Unlike medical credit cards, interest won’t accrue during the promotional period if you can’t pay off the entire balance before the intro period ends.

 Here are some suggestions if you’re paying medical bills with a credit card:

-Below are some of the best credit cards to consider for medical bills and expenses.
+Below are some of the best credit cards for medical expenses.

 How LendingTree Rates Credit Cards?